Wallace Fard Muhammad: Influences

 Fard was influenced by the Jehovah's Witness movement, Freemasonry (especially the Shriners), Marcus Garvey, Moorish Science, in addition to Islam.

 The teaching of the Jehovah's Witnesses has been called "the most obvious non-Islamic source for [Fard's] teachings".
 Fard was known to teach from what a Detroit newspaper described as "The Bible of Islam"; in 2023, the book was identified as Deliverance! by Joseph Franklin Rutherford, of the Watch Tower Society or Jehovah's Witnesses.
 Fard recommended radio broadcasts by Rutherford, Frank Norris, and other millennial preachers.
 Jehovah's Witness founder Charles Taze Russell, like Fard, interpreted the year 1914 as the beginning of an apocalypse.
 Both groups instructed members to refuse compulsory military service.
 Both groups taught that souls were not immortal, that there was no afterlife, and that heaven and hell were states of life on Earth rather than allegories.

-Fard encouraged students to read James Henry Breasted’s Conquest of Civilization, Hendrick van Loon’s The Story of Mankind and books on Freemansonry.
+Fard encouraged students to read James Henry Breasted's Conquest of Civilization, Hendrick van Loon's The Story of Mankind and books on Freemansonry.
 Fard recommended the writings of Henry Ford, and The Protocols of the Elders of Zion, an anti-Jewish forgery promoted by Ford.
 Police found literature by anti-Jewish preacher Gerald Burton Winrod.

 Fard is believed to have been influenced by the Moorish Science Temple of America, which also assigned new names to members to replace their "slave name".
 Both groups taught African-Americans to identify as 'Asiatics', both groups wore the fez.
 Both groups met at "temples", not mosques.
-Freemasonry has similarly been thought to be a souce of inspiration; Elijah Pool (later Elijah Muhammad) had been a Freemason before meeting Fard.
+Freemasonry has similarly been thought to be a source of inspiration; Elijah Pool (later Elijah Muhammad) had been a Freemason before meeting Fard.
 Garveyism has similarly be cited an inspiration, with modern scholars noting Garvey's teachings were popular in San Quentin.

 The Islamic scholar John Andrew Morrow summarizes Fard's teachings as rooted in "a wide variety of ideas from both East and West" including "Twelver Shi'ism, Sevener Shi'ism, Druzism, and Shi'ite Extremism, as well as Babism, Baha'ism, Yezidism, Ahmadism, and Sufism" Like Islam, Fard's teaching forbade drugs, alcohol, and pork; Fard also preached against 'slave foods' like ducks, geese, possums and catfish.